Chart Color Schemes

 Residential development activity is lower than average in Kleinton according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Kleinton has seen around 13 new homes approved per year over the past five financial years, totalling an estimated 69 homes.
-So far in FY26, six approvals have been recorded.
-This results in an average of approximately 3.5 new residents per year for every home built between FY21 and FY25, indicating demand significantly exceeds supply, which typically leads to price growth and increased buyer competition.
-New properties are constructed at an average value of $480,000, somewhat higher than regional norms, reflecting quality-focused development.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Kleinton has recorded around 13 residential properties granted approval per year over the past five financial years.
+This totals an estimated 69 homes between FY-21 and FY-25.
+So far in FY-26, 6 approvals have been recorded.
+The average number of new residents per year for every home built during this period is 3.5.

 Frequently Asked Questions - Development